Morris Chang

 - TSMC customers include Apple, Nvidia and Qualcomm.

-- TSMC is building a $65 billion site with three chip plants in Phoenix, Arizona.
-The first plant began production in 2024 and the second for more advanced chips will come onstream in 2028.
+- TSMC is building a $165 billion site with three chip plants in Phoenix, Arizona.
+The first plant began production in 2024 and the other two for more advanced chips will come onstream by 2028 and 2030.

-- In 2023 TSMC also announced its plan to build a factory in Dresden, Germany, its first in Europe.
+- In 2024, TSMC also broke ground on a factory in Dresden, Germany, its first in Europe.
 The company committed $3.8 billion for a 70% stake in the joint venture.

 - His degrees from MIT are in mechanical engineering and his Ph.D. from Stanford is in electrical engineering.